Category Archives: Stewardship

 God lays out important principles for managing finances in the Bible.
 He wants His people to be wise stewards of the resources He provides.

-In this article we lay out a high level framework that provides valuable insight for those who take time to genuinely understand and apply it.
+In this article, we lay out a high-level framework that provides valuable insight for those who take the time to genuinely understand and apply it.
 I have paired the elements of the framework with some of the scriptures that support them, but there are many other scriptures that could be added.

 You can also check out our Resources section of the website for other organizations with a great depth of material on this subject.

-1 – Earn Money: Develop a skill and work hard to generate income.
+1 – Earn Money: Develop skill and work hard to generate income.

 • Colossians 3:23 – Work willingly at whatever you do, as though you were working for the Lord rather than for people.